Policy Name:

 b.

-coverage and policy coverage retroactive to the effective date.
+lapses elective coverage and policy coverage retroactive to the policy effective

-entity is not required to report the payroll of an elective coverage person,
+coverage entity is not required to report the payroll of an elective coverage

 a.